 *To meet graduation requirements, all prerequisite science courses must have been completed no more than ten years prior to graduation from the PTA program.
 If completion of the specified courses exceeds the time limit, the student may repeat the course(s) or challenge the course content through the Excelsior College Examination.

-**Starting in 2016, all first-time applicants are restricted in the number of retakes for prerequisites and required support courses.
+First-time applicants are restricted in the number of retakes for prerequisites and required support courses.
 For the purpose of factoring, if an applicant has retaken a course multiple times, only the second attempt will be considered.

 Former Olympic College PTA students must submit a PTA application for admission and all credential requirements to be eligible to re-enroll.
 Upon the first academic or voluntary withdrawal a student is granted priority for readmission the following year, but must reapply to the program.
 Students with a second academic or voluntary withdrawal must reapply as a first year (new) student.